14 Best Banks in Georgia for 2025

 Upgrade is a standout choice among online banks in Georgia, especially appealing to those seeking innovative banking options.

-As a fintech company, Upgrade operates differently from traditional banks by partnering with Cross River Bank, ensuring that all accounts have FDIC insurance up to $250,000.
+As a fintech company, Upgrade operates differently from traditional banks by partnering with Cross River Bank, ensuring that all accounts have FDIC insurance up to $1 million.

-The Upgrade Rewards Checking Plus account eliminates the usual barriers of minimum deposits, monthly fees, ATM fees, and transfer fees.
+The Upgrade Rewards Checking Plus account eliminates the usual barriers of minimum deposits, monthly fees, overdraft fees, and transfer fees.

 Renasant Bank is based in Mississippi and has many branches in Georgia.
 It’s one of the top banks that don’t use ChexSystems when you apply for an account.